cristovao-trevisan/vent-pendulum-control/README.md

 # vent-pendulum-control

-This project is done to control a pendulum with a ventilator in it's neck.
+This project is done to control a pendulum with a ventilator on it's neck.

 The "Relatório.pdf" file describes the project (only in portuguese).